|

 For PIN Sales

-they'll use the menu on the POS terminal to select the wireless
+- They will then use the menu on the POS terminal to select

 carrier,